“The good life of any river may depend on the perception of its music; and the preservation of some music to perceive.” – Aldo Leopold

 I created this website during the Spring of 2015 to catalogue my solo-backpacking journey in Japan.
 At that time, I honestly believed that I could be super consistent with my content, but that didn’t end the way I expected it to – I took a 9 month gap right after that, hah, talk about consistency.
 Hopefully, you might then say:” hey, at least you’re still updating this ABOUT page!”, which brings us back to the whole conversation.
 You see, other than traveling and cooking, I’m very passionate about the environment (heck, I spent 4 years studying it – that’s some determination right there, RIGHT?)

-Growing up in a developing country, conservation matters have never been a big thing in our lives.
+Growing up in a developing country, conservation matters have never been a big thing in our lives, or at least, not in my social circle.
 I mean, it’s hard for us to even get by, talk about spending money and precious time thinking about these matters.
 It was a tad bit different for me, because I grew up watching nat-geo and listening to David Attenborough.
 At the time when I decided to do ecology for college, nobody in my family knew what it was, but my mom still gave me the go-ahead (thanks mii <3).

 It was only after coming to the U.S. when I was exposed to the numerous aspects and factors that are involved with conservation.
 It wasn’t as linear as I thought it was, in fact, it’s much more complicated than that.
 Animals matter, but at the end of the day, everything we do feeds back to ourselves.
 We are constantly interacting with the environment, with the plants, and each other.
 That’s what ecology is all about.